tqjxlm/Monte-Carlo-Ray-Tracer/README.md

 * Acceleration: KDTree, OpenMP
 * Configurable: resolution, ray depth and ray density can be configured as needed

-### File Format

-__Notice__: an arbitrary obj model may not work for this project.

-The program can load simple obj models, but the *.mtl format has to be modified for use in global illumination:

-* Ka - reflection rate

 ### Dependencies

 * glm